DanielleSmikle/MatchingCards/README.md

 Over the course of creating this game I came across many hurdles.
 - Creating cards that presented themselves in a grid.
 - Being able to have the cards appear as if they are flipping to reveal the images under.
-- Creating the JSS, to complete all of the necessary functions such as functionality of the cards, timer, and flip count.
+- Creating the JSS, to complete all of the necessary functions such as functionality of the cards and point increase.

-- Creating an option for the user to be able to have another turn at the game.
+# Known Bugs and What's to Come?
+Cards are currently not able to randomize at the end of the game, and point values are not all equal.
+Players will eventually need a click to start and replay option.
+A possible timer would make the game more interesting.